Explore the Studio

 We designed the MIT Sloan Teaching Studio with you and your teaching in mind.
 The technology is streamlined so you can focus on your students and the teaching experience.
 The studio is equipped with

 The Teaching Studio just keeps getting better!
-Watch this video to see our studio in action.
+Watch this video to see the studio in action.

 Studio Scenes